Electrical Hazard Communication -1910.305

 When attempting to improve the overall safety of your facility, one of the best places to start is the electrical wiring and equipment located in your building.
 These systems can be extremely hazardous to the facility if not set up properly.

-In order to improve safety of your wiring and other electrical equipment, you’ll want to review the standards set forth in the OSHA guidelines.
-These standards are under section 1910.305, and cover a wide range of different situations regarding the electrical equipment.
+In order to improve the safety of your wiring and other electrical equipment, you’ll want to review the standards set forth in the OSHA guidelines.
+These standards are under section 1910.305 and cover a wide range of different situations regarding electrical equipment.

-One big reason why it is such a good idea to work on improving the safety in this area is because it is consistently one of the top sections that OSHA issues citations from.
+One big reason why it is such a good idea to work on improving safety in this area is that it is consistently one of the top sections that OSHA issues citations.
 Since so many facilities struggle in this area, it should be a focus for improvement.

 What is covered?

 This section covers quite a few different topics related to electrical wiring and equipment.
 The following are the main sections that are listed:

 - Wiring Methods – This section covers the way things are wired, listing the specifics on how you should be running the lines to ensure they are safe.

 - Cabinets, Boxes & Fittings – You’ll learn about how conductors need to enter these items, including how to protect them from abrasion and other hazards.

 - Electrical Switches – knowing how electrical switches are to be used safely is covered in this section.
 This also touches on how to label each switch so it is clear what it is for.